ChrissyCalliope/documentation-scratchpad/docs/concepts/database_documents.md

 # Autoplay Case Study - Suggested Documentation

-This case study shows what documentation might look like that describes how to use and configure an autoplay video option.
-To give an insight into the thought processes applied when creating documentation, it also contains some information about approach, tools and so on.
+A documentation case study that describes how to use and configure an autoplay video option.
+This gives an insight into the thought processes applied when creating documentation, and also contains some information about approach, tools and so on.

 **Note:** It is worth mentioning, I think, that a sample of writing does not let you see the most important skill of the writer; that is, ensuring that the content is accurate and appropriate.
 This skill (of understanding and then re-presenting) is undervalued, but is the key to  successful communications.